Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Background Summary

 Tuberculosis (TB) remains one of the leading causes of infectious disease mortality worldwide, with an estimated 1.3 million deaths annually~\cite{WHO2023, glaziou2015global}.
 Despite long-term global efforts to control the disease, substantial regional disparities in TB incidence and outcomes persist~\cite{renner2024hospitals, chung2024access}.
-Within the Organization for Economic Co-operation and Development (OECD), South Korea presents a notable case: it consistently reports over 10,000 new TB cases annually and ranks second in TB incidence and fifth in TB-related mortality among OECD countries~\cite{lee2025global}.
-This combination of persistently high burden and comprehensive public health surveillance distinguishes Korea from most high-income countries with small numbers.
+Within the Organization for Economic Co-operation and Development (OECD), South Korea presents a notable case: it consistently reports over 10{,}000 new TB cases annually and ranks second in TB incidence and fifth in TB-related mortality among OECD countries~\cite{lee2025global}.
+This combination of persistently high burden and comprehensive public health surveillance distinguishes Korea from most high-income countries with small case numbers.

-South Korea maintains a fully digitized public health reporting system in which annual statistics on TB patients, fatalities, and healthcare infrastructure are collected and released at the administrative district level~\cite{KDCA, KOSIS}, covering over 200 districts nationwide.
-In such data-rich settings, where disease surveillance is systematically curated and released with high spatial coverage, the integration of population and geographic information enables detailed analyses of spatial inequality and accessibility in urban systems~\cite{renner2024hospitals, chung2024access, lee2022spatial, lee2017spatial, um2009scaling}.
-South Korea provides a representative example of this environment, allowing us to examine hospital distribution and accessibility patterns in urban infrastructure using established spatial and optimization-based approaches~\cite{lee2020optimizing, gastner2006optimal, stephan1977territorial, renner2024hospitals, kwon2025quantifying}.

-More broadly, the spatial distribution of public infrastructure has been studied as a generic feature of urban systems, where facility density scales with population density~\cite{um2009scaling, stephan1977territorial,gusein1982bunge,gastner2006optimal,kim2012internet}.
-In the context of healthcare, such spatial organization can influence not only average accessibility but also the robustness of service provision under uneven demand or localized constraints, as observed in other infrastructure systems~\cite{lee2017spatial, wuellner2010resilience}.
-However, in practice, privacy constraints prevent most existing analyses from accessing disease data that are jointly disaggregated by age and administrative district at fine spatial resolution, limiting their ability to capture demographic heterogeneity in disease outcomes.
+South Korea maintains a fully digitized public health reporting system in which annual statistics on TB patients, fatalities, and healthcare infrastructure are collected and released at the administrative district level~\cite{KDCA, KOSIS}, covering more than 200 districts nationwide.
+In such data-rich settings, the integration of population and geographic information enables detailed analyses of spatial inequality and accessibility in urban systems~\cite{renner2024hospitals, chung2024access, lee2022spatial, lee2017spatial, um2009scaling}.
+More broadly, the spatial distribution of public infrastructure has been studied as a generic feature of urban systems, where facility density scales with population density~\cite{um2009scaling, stephan1977territorial, gusein1982bunge, gastner2006optimal, kim2012internet}.
+In the context of healthcare, such spatial organization can influence both accessibility and robustness under uneven demand or localized constraints~\cite{lee2017spatial, wuellner2010resilience}.